The Lanark County section is now completely open and ready to enjoy.

-The Renfrew County section currently not open to ATVs until it dries out more completely.
-Users looking to go through Pembroke will need to travel road systems or use RCATV trails: permit required.
+ATV users in the Renfrew County section are not required to have a permit at this time.
+However, ATVers looking to go through Pembroke will need to travel road systems or use RCATV trails: permit required.

 The map on this webpage shows areas that have received upgrades.
 It is not meant to act as an "open/closed" map at this time (like a snowmobile trails condition map).